openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 ##### MachineSet Synchronisation

 MachineSets in Machine API map to a MachineSet and InfrastructureTemplate in Cluster API.
-The synchronisation controller will create the Cluster API MachineSet with the same mame as the Machine API MachineSet to ensure a 1:1 mapping between these resources.
+The synchronisation controller will create the Cluster API MachineSet with the same name as the Machine API MachineSet to ensure a 1:1 mapping between these resources.
 The InfrastructureTemplate will be named based on the MachineSet name and a hash of the content within it [^6].
 InfrastructureTemplates are immutable, but MachineSet’s in Machine API are not, should the content of the MachineSet change, a new InfrastructureTemplate will be created and the old template will be removed when no longer required.